garethlau/yummy/README.md

 # yummy
-An exploration into the MERN stack
+An exploration into the MERN stack and state management with redux-thunk